Metonymy

 Metonymy (/mɪˈtɒnɪmi, mɛ-/) is a figure of speech in which a concept is referred to by the name of something associated with that thing or concept.
-For example, the word "suit" may refer to a person from groups commonly wearing business attire, such as business executives, bankers or attorneys.
+For example, the word "suit" may refer to a person from groups commonly seen wearing business attire, such as business executives, bankers, or lawyers.

-Metonymies are common in everyday speech and encapsulate a range of other ideas, such as synecdoche and metalepsis.
-Metonymies are similar to metaphors but where metaphors rely on analogous characteristics to form a comparison, a metonymy is caused by general association of the two objects of comparison.
+Metonyms are common in everyday speech and encapsulate a range of other ideas, such as synecdoche and metalepsis.
+Metonyms are similar to metaphors but where metaphors rely on analogous characteristics to form a comparison, a metonymy is caused by general association of the two objects of comparison.

 Etymology

 The words metonymy and metonym come from Ancient Greek μετωνυμία 'a change of name'; from μετά 'after, post, beyond' and -ωνυμία, a suffix that names figures of speech, from ὄνυμα or ὄνομα 'name'.

 Background

 Metonymy and related figures of speech are common in everyday speech and writing.
 Synecdoche and metalepsis are considered specific types of metonymy.
 Polysemy, the capacity for a word or phrase to have multiple meanings, sometimes results from relations of metonymy.
 Both metonymy and metaphor involve the substitution of one term for another.
 In metaphor, this substitution is based on some specific analogy between two things, whereas in metonymy the substitution is based on some understood association or contiguity.

 American literary theorist Kenneth Burke considers metonymy as one of four "master tropes": metaphor, metonymy, synecdoche, and irony.
 He discusses them in particular ways in his book A Grammar of Motives.
 Whereas Roman Jakobson argued that the fundamental dichotomy in trope was between metaphor and metonymy, Burke argues that the fundamental dichotomy is between irony and synecdoche, which he also describes as the dichotomy between dialectic and representation, or again between reduction and perspective.

 In addition to its use in everyday speech, metonymy is a figure of speech in some poetry and in much rhetoric.
 Greek and Latin scholars of rhetoric made significant contributions to the study of metonymy.